 Starting can be hard, but working with METRC will eventually become routine as part of your daily operation.
 The key is to start exercising that compliance muscle the right way from the very start.

 A new business may find it easier to implement METRC when it launches than a business that’s been operating without it for a year or more.
 An established business that hasn’t used METRC before may be in need of some expert assistance to get the operation up to legal speed.

 Surprisingly, the states are generally unsuited to answering questions related to navigating the track and trace software.
 They are in the business of legislating and regulating, not training.

 If you’ve breezed through implementing METRC for your business, congratulations!
 For most, though, it will present at least a small are-my-tires-still-attached bump in the road.
 Whether you need a little guidance or all the help you can get, we’re available to assist.

 Higher Yields Cannabis Consulting has worked with METRC specific systems in 12 states + D.C.
 We consult in all areas of cannabis business compliance to ensure your business is secure.
 Our team can help you devise a plan for adherence to the regulatory requirements that will keep your business running smoothly and safe from penalties or shutdowns.

-Reach out to us to schedule a free consultation and to get rid of that pesky METRC headache.
+Reach out to us to schedule a consultation and to get rid of that pesky METRC headache.